Radon in homes

 Test for radon.

-- There are many kinds of low cost "do it yourself" radon test kits which may be ordered through the mail or purchased from hardware stores and other retail outlets.
-Be sure the kit packaging displays the phrase "Meets EPA requirements" or
+- There are many low-cost radon test kits which may be ordered through the mail or purchased from hardware stores and other retail outlets.
+Be sure the kit packaging displays the phrase "Meets EPA requirements".
+Kits can be ordered online from the National Radon Service Program (NRSP).

 Does the State do radon testing?